nirmalkc/Wordpress-Bootstrap-Sass-Boilerplate/README.md

 # Wordpress Starter theme with SASS

-This is an instruction and folder structure to setup a boilerplate for developing a website with wordpress and sass.
+These are the instructions and folder structure, to setup a boilerplate for developing a CMS website with wordpress using sass architecture.
 This folder structure is valid only while using [underscores.me](http://underscores.me/) generated theme.

 ## Pre-requesties